-The Company will pay all reasonable expenses in connection with the registration of the Shares.
-The applicable underwriter will be responsible for any brokerage or underwriting commissions and taxes of any kind (including, without limitation, transfer taxes) due to a third party with respect to any disposition, sale or transfer of the Shares, and legal, accounting and other expenses incurred by it.
+The Company will pay all expenses in connection with the registration of the offering of the Resale Shares by the Selling Stockholders.
+The Selling Stockholders will pay for any brokerage or underwriting commissions and taxes of any kind (including, without limitation, transfer taxes) with respect to any disposition, sale or transfer of the Resale Shares.